-From 2017 there will be a number of changes to the structure of Teacher Education programs.
+From January 2017 there have been a number of changes to the structure of Teacher Education programs.
 The quality and depth of knowledge of the programs remains unchanged.

-Courses in the fourth year of the Bachelor of Teaching and the new Master of Teaching programs will be delivered in a 4 term structure which is aligned to South Australian school terms rather than the current University semester structure.
-In addition, the duration of placements will change to provide students with a more extensive experience in a school during their term 3 placement.
+Courses in the fourth year of the Bachelor of Teaching and the new Master of Teaching programs will be delivered in a 4 term structure which is aligned to South Australian school terms rather than the previous University semester structure.
+In addition, the duration of placements have changed to provide students with a more extensive experience in a school during their term 3 placement.
 In 2017, the term dates will be:

 - Term 1 23 January to 14 April

 - Term 2 17 April to 30 June